The man of a zillion words, summer after summer, just … “Rolling Along.”

 Saam’s first baseball play-by-play gig was for the Minneapolis Millers, on WCCO in 1936.
 He said he tried to pattern himself after Ted Husing and maintain an even keel.8 He felt he was a bit more emotional than his mentor, but never wanted to be “too high” or “too low.”
 He did not care for broadcasters who “dropped names,” and believed announcers needed spring training as much as the players.9

 Two years later, Saam moved to WCAU radio in Philadelphia to call Temple and Villanova University football games.
 The “Golden Age of Radio” in Philadelphia sported a hallowed roll of top announcers: Stoney McLinn on WIP, Joe Tumeltry of WFI, Bill Dyer on WCAU.
-(He and Dolly Stark in 1936 became the first part-time Philadelphia baseball play-by-play men.)10 Saam began broadcasting Philadelphia baseball in 1938, and 38 years later he was still at that post.11 Before the early 1960s, some of his partners were Gene Kelly, Claude Haring, Chuck Thompson, Frank Sims, George Walsh, Roy Neal, and Taylor Grant.12
+In 1938, Saam began broadcasting Philadelphia baseball and 38 years later he was still at that post.10 Before the early 1960s, some of his partners were Gene Kelly, Claude Haring, Chuck Thompson, Frank Sims, George Walsh, Roy Neal, and Taylor Grant.11

 Saam was heard by fans of both baseball teams in Philadelphia, the Athletics and the Phillies.
 In 1938, on WCAU radio, he became the first full-time voice of the A’s, and of the Phillies on WIBG.
 (At the time, most broadcasters did not travel with their teams.)

 In 1955, after the A’s fled to Kansas City, Saam rejoined the Phillies.
-“I hated leaving Mr. Mack, but I missed the Phillies,” he said a few years later.17 In 1963 he teamed with Philadelphia native Bill Campbell and former center fielder Richie Ashburn on the Phils’ flagship WFIL radio and TV stations.18
+“I hated leaving Mr. Mack, but I missed the Phillies,” he said a few years later.16 In 1963 he teamed with Philadelphia native Bill Campbell and former center fielder Richie Ashburn on the Phils’ flagship WFIL radio and TV stations.17

 Saam also called NFL games for CBS and bowl games, including the Cotton Bowl, the Sugar Bowl, the Liberty Bowl, and the Blue-Gray Game.
 He and Bill Campbell broadcast the NBA game in 1962 in which Wilt Chamberlain scored 100 points for the Philadelphia Warriors against the New York Knicks.